 Clear the Clutter

 Sometimes I get really fired up and do a clean sweep of the entire house – the fridge, under the kitchen sink, nothing is safe!
 I encourage you to try your own clean sweep for the new year.
 Even if you just pick one area to tackle, it will make your life so much more efficient in the long run.
-Also, It feels so good to wake up on the 1st of the year with clean surfaces and tidy shelves.
+Also, It feels so good to wake up on the 1st of the year with clean surfaces and tidy drawers.

 Pick a Theme